Journalists are the eyes, ears, and voices for their communities and the country.

-From war zones to capital cities, from courtrooms to boardrooms, and in hospitals, police stations, sports arenas and church basements, journalists rush to places where events occur.
-They ask questions, report what they see and hear, and offer analysis of the changes and issues that shape our society.
+From war zones to capital cities, from courtrooms to boardrooms, and in hospitals, police stations, sports arenas, and church basements, journalists rush to places where events occur.
+They ask questions, report what they see and hear, and offer an analysis of the changes and issues that shape our society.

 Carleton University’s Bachelor of Journalism program is offered through the School of Journalism and Communication, one of Carleton’s flagship departments, and the oldest, largest and best-known Journalism School in the country.

 For more than 70 years, our graduates, benefiting from a demanding and intense curriculum that combines professional course work with traditional academic studies, have filled the ranks of the media and related occupations in Canada and around the world.

 The Carleton advantage

 Since it began, our Bachelor of Journalism program has attracted elite students from across the country and overseas.

 As a Carleton Journalism student, you will be taught by some of the finest journalists in the country, men and women whose teaching careers are backed by years of first-hand experience as high-profile journalists reporting from Canada and abroad.
 In addition to teaching, they are still on the frontlines of the profession.
 They write books, produce award-winning long-form feature stories, publish opinion columns, conduct research into the state and conduct of the Canadian media, and appear regularly in national and international media as experts in everything from journalism education to politics and business.

 You will gain additional insight from our adjunct faculty, contract instructors and guest lecturers, many of whom are journalists currently working for major news organizations.